Euel Moore

-Euel Walton Moore (May 27, 1908 – February 12, 1989) nicknamed "Chief" was a pitcher in Major League Baseball.
+Euel Walton Moore (May 27, 1908 – February 12, 1989) nicknamed "Chief" was an American professional baseball pitcher in Major League Baseball.
 He played for the Philadelphia Phillies and New York Giants.

 In 1930, Moore pitched a no-hitter in the Texas League for the San Antonio Indians.

 Moore was a Chickasaw.
 After his baseball career, he served in the U.S. Army in World War II and then for 27 years as a game ranger in Oklahoma.

 Moore died on February 12, 1989, aged 80.